Ricardosgeral/relier/README.md

 It is also indicated the way those pieces should be connected.
 Just for you to have an idea of the cost of the project, some links and prices of the components are also presented.

-## Microprocessor specs and necessary components
+## Microprocessor and necessary components

 + 1x [**Raspberry Pi 3 model B**](https://www.raspberrypi.org/products/raspberry-pi-3-model-b/) [35€]
 + 1x [Micro SD card](https://www.aliexpress.com/item/SAMSUNG-Micro-SD-Card-256G-128GB-64gb-32g-100M-s-Class10-U3-4K-UHD-Memory-card/32813615707.html?spm=a2g0s.9042311.0.0.Xdt3Ob) [12 €]